micurs/finalform-demo/README.md

 The `Form` component accepts a propriety called mutators that can be used to validate single Field.

-The validate function is called on firt rendering (this is different than Formik).
+The validate function is called on first rendering (this is different than Formik).

 To enable the submit of the form the conditions are the same as in Formik, since the rendering function do receive 3 variables defining the submittability of the form: `!pristine && !error && !invalid`: